endo-do/Table-Class-Python/README.md

 #### Display:

-- The 'display' function simply displays the table at its current state
+- The 'display()' function simply displays the table at its current state

 #### Swap Cols with Rows:

--  The 'swap_cols_rows' functions swaps all the rows with the columns including the headers
+-  The 'swap_cols_rows()' functions swaps all the rows with the columns including the headers

 - E.g. the table [[1, 2, 3], [4, 5, 6], [7, 8, 9]] -> [[1, 4, 7], [2, 5, 8], [3, 6, 9]]